Kanishkumar-K/Calibraint/Milestone1/README.md

 Transmission Control Protocol (TCP) is a connection-oriented protocol for communications that facilitates the exchange of messages between different devices over a network.
 It operates at the transport layer of the OSI model.

 ### UDP (User Datagram Protocol)
 User Datagram Protocol (UDP) is a transport layer protocol in the Internet Protocol suite (UDP/IP).
 Unlike TCP, UDP is unreliable and connectionless, meaning it does not establish a connection before data transfer.
-It is commonly used for applications where speed and efficiency are more critical than reliability, such as real-time video or audio streaming.

 ---